Shouldn’t Sales Forecasting be Easy?

 • The answer is ‘no’ in terms of Accounting rules and guidance.

-My advice is to work closely with your CFO, Finance Team, Sales Operations Team, and Legal team to understand the goals and guidelines, and then take that one step further to create policies that are approved by those stakeholders and are then shared with the Sales team to avoid any ambiguity around process and expectations.
+My advice is to work closely with your CFO, Finance Team, Sales/Revenue Operations Team, and Legal team to understand their goals and guidelines, then take that one step further by creating policies approved by those stakeholders and share the highlights with the Sales team to avoid any ambiguity around pricing rules, process changes, and expectations.
+Great communication and a common understanding of the goals and rules help you and your team win.

 So, now the hard part is over, right?